« State-specific resources Utah

 Construction Lien Waivers in Utah

-Required Format: Utah is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.
+Required format: Utah is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.

-Required Notarization: Utah does not require waivers to be notarized.
+Required notarization: Utah does not require waivers to be notarized.

 Utah allows lien waivers which must be clear and unconditional to be enforceable.
 Statutory waiver forms are not required but are commonly used for consistency.